Top-rated local movers that handle Akron to Chicago moves

 How life is different in Akron vs. Chicago

-- Chicago's public transportation has a score of 9 out of 10 versus Akron's lower score of 5.
+- Chicago’s public transportation score of 9 out of 10 is higher than Akron’s score of 5.

 - Chicago is more walkable than Akron with a score of 77 out of 100 vs Akron’s 48 out of 100.

 - With a score of 72 out of 100, Chicago is more bike-friendly than Akron, which has a score of 43 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 - Chicago’s crime rate is higher than Akron with a score of 35.19 compared to Akron’s 5.0.
 This means that Chicago neighborhoods are safer than 35.19% of all U.S. neighborhoods, and Akron neighborhoods are safer than 5.0%.